Welcome to the Specify WorkBench!

 To select an entire row, just click on the row number.

-To select an entire column, click on the row header.
+To select an entire column, click on the column header.

 To select multiple columns, click on the first column head and click while pressing Ctrl on the other columns.
 Press Shift to select subsequent in-between columns all at once.